Thought Leadership | Real Estate Investing | Real Estate Tools

 Scott Shatford 16:45

 Sure.
 Sure, we see we see ourselves as you know, the short-term rental market intelligence tool, and what does that really mean?
 Let’s dive into it.
 I mean, so what we do is we cover over 100,000 cities markets around the world.
-And you know, for an average price of $50 bucks a month, you can see all the details every short term rental in that market, all the aggregated stats on how much they’re earning, how often they’re occupied.
+And you know, for an average price of $50 bucks a month, you can see all the details every short-term rental in that market, all the aggregated stats on how much they’re earning, how often they’re occupied.
 What does the seasonality in the marketplace look like?
 How to price those properties.
-So you can actually onboard it, you upload a property and then get recommendations on how to price it on a regular basis.
+So you can actually onboard it, you upload a property, and then get recommendations on how to price it on a regular basis.
 There’s also investing tools.
-So you can sort of look at what are the top performing properties in particular market, I always like to just tell people stop thinking so hard, find the best performing properties and buy the one next door and decorated exactly the same, and you’re going to be in good shape, right?
+So you can sort of look at what are the top-performing properties in a particular market, I always like to just tell people stop thinking so hard, find the best performing properties and buy the one next door and decorated exactly the same, and you’re going to be in good shape, right?
 And so yeah, so like mark, you know, market comparison tools, if you’re going to go to Denver, like should you buy this zip code or that zip code?
-How are two bedrooms performing versus three bedrooms, like just a lot of data on how to price how to think about investing, how to think about market research on short term rental properties.
+How are two bedrooms performing versus three bedrooms, like just a lot of data on how to price how to think about investing, how to think about market research on short-term rental properties.
 So I think that’s the sort of a general gist of what it is.
 It was up and running.
-There’s all these benchmarking tools like are you performing well or not?
+There are all these benchmarking tools like are you performing well or not?
 And that’s really hard to tell in this space is, you know, I’m making $50,000 a year I’m doing great, like the guy next door to us doing $90k you’re doing terrible and people didn’t know that before.
 We were around right.
 And so there’s a lot of that sort of benchmarking components as well.